 Be wary of an agent who advertises.

 Most reputable agents have websites, and many have entries in popular writers’ guides or online directories.
-But they don’t need to advertise: they already have more submissions than they can handle.
-Reputable agents don’t buy Google ads, or solicit submissions on Craigslist, or call for clients in writers’ magazines or local free papers.
+But reputable agents don’t buy Google ads, or solicit submissions on Craigslist, or call for clients in writers’ magazines or local free papers.
 Any agent you encounter through such avenues is probably a scammer.

 Be wary of an agent who solicits you.

 Reputable agents do sometimes contact writers whose work they’ve seen and liked.
-This used to be extremely rare, but the popularity of blogs and social media have made it more common.
+This used to be extremely rare, but blogs and social media have made it more common.
 However, it’s not the norm.